xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-activation-problems.md

 If the number of machines on which you're using Katalon Studio exceeds the number of licenses that you purchased, you have two options:

-* Subscribe more licenses to cover more machines.
+* Subscribe to more licenses to cover more machines.
 * Remove the machines.

    Follow these steps to remove a registered machine ID.